 The Leaning Tower of Pisa is just one of the buildings forming part of the Cathedral Group situated in the heart of Pisa.
-Construction of the cathedral commenced in 1063, the tower was begun in 1173, although work on this was suspended due to it developing a lean and due to wars with Genoa, Lucca and Florence.
-It was completed in 1350, although the bell-chamber was not added until 1372.
-The lean of the tower has progressively increased over the years so stabilisation was needed to rectify this, something that was completed in 2008.
+Construction of the cathedral commenced in 1063, and the tower was begun in 1173, although work on this was suspended due to it developing a lean and due to wars with Genoa, Lucca, and Florence.
+It was completed in 1350, although the bell chamber was not added until 1372.
+The lean of the tower has progressively increased over the years, so stabilisation was needed to rectify this, something that was completed in 2008.

 The Leaning Tower is just one of the buildings forming part of the Cathedral Group in Cathedral Square (Piazza del Duomo) which is a wide walled area situated in the heart of Pisa.
 The group includes a campanile (bell tower), better known as the Leaning Tower; a cathedral; a baptistery and a cemetery.
 The main tourist entry is through the gate leading into the complex with all the buildings in view.

 The first building to be constructed was the cathedral which was begun in 1063 after the Pisans' victory over the Saracens at the naval battle of Palermo.

 Started in the Romanesque style (Romanesque means in the Roman Manner) of Architecture which can be seen on the lower levels, the upper levels changed to the Gothic style which was replacing Romanesque architecture across Europe at that time; although the alternate red and white bands of marble show Islamic influence.